Frequently asked copyright questions

 - In the address bar at the top, you'll see the video URL.
 It should look like this: www.youtube.com/watch?v=xxxxxxxxxxx

-You can submit a complaint by signing into your Google or YouTube account and using our copyright complaint webform.
+You can submit a complaint by signing in to YouTube and using our copyright complaint webform.

 Copyright takedowns are formal, legal requests that require specific elements in order to be complete and actionable.